 layers

-Assign a GeoDataFrame to a rustalgos.NetworkStructure.
+Assign a GeoDataFrame to a rustalgos.graph.NetworkStructure.
 A NetworkStructure provides the backbone for the calculation of land-use and statistical aggregations over the network.
-Data points will be assigned to the two closest network nodes — one in either direction — based on the closest adjacent street edge.
-This facilitates a dynamic spatial aggregation strategy which will select the shortest distance to a data point relative to either direction of approach.
+Points will be assigned to the closest street edge.
+Polygons will be assigned to the closest n_nearest_candidates adjacent street edges. up to

 Parameters